Ionospheric dynamo region: Atmospheric tides

-At thermospheric heights, dissipation of atmospheric waves becomes significant so that at above about 150 km altitude, all wave modes gradually become external waves, and the Hough functions degenerate to spherical harmonics; e.g., mode (1, -2) develops to the spherical harmonic P11(θ), mode (2, 2) becomes P22(θ), with θ the co-latitude, etc.
+At thermospheric heights, dissipation of atmospheric waves becomes significant so that at above about 150 km altitude, all wave modes gradually become external waves, and the Hough functions degenerate to spherical harmonics; e.g., mode (1, -2) develops to the spherical harmonic P11(θ), mode (2, 2) becomes P22(θ), with θ the co-latitude, etc. Atmospheric tides are observed by radars within and above the ionospheric dynamo region in thermosphere, and can be simulated by general circulation models, though the excitation mechanisms of these tides are currently under debate.